sitano/sitano.github.io/_posts/2014-08-10-rebuild-ubuntu-bzr-package.md

     $ dch -i
     $ bzr commit

-A hook in bzr-builddeb will use the debian/changelog text as the commit message and set the tag to mark bug #12345 as fixed.
+A hook in `bzr-builddeb` will use the `debian/changelog` text as the commit message and set the tag to mark bug _#12345_ as fixed.

-This only works with bzr-builddeb 2.7.5 and bzr 2.4, for older versions use debcommit.
+This only works with `bzr-builddeb 2.7.5` and `bzr 2.4`, for older versions use `debcommit`.

 ### Rebuild package

     $ bzr builddeb -S
     $ pbuilder-dist precise build ../memcached_1.4.18-0ubuntu1.dsc

+You can test new package.
+It can be found at

+    $ dpkg -I ~/pbuilder/*_result/memcached_*.deb

+### Push update into launchpad

+To push it to Launchpad, as the remote branch name, you need to stick to the following nomenclature:

+    lp:~<yourlpid>/ubuntu/<release>/<package>/<branchname>

+This could for example be:

+    lp:~john-koepi/ubuntu/precise/memcached/memcached.dev

+So if you just run:

+    $ bzr push lp:~john-koepi/ubuntu/precise/memcached/memcached.dev